18F/content-guide/_pages/our-style/punctuation.md

 ## Bulleted lists

 Capitalize the first word of every bullet.
 Don't use semicolons after points in a bulleted list.
 Include a period at the end of the bullet only if that point is a complete sentence.
-See the examples below.
+For example:

 *When you go to the store, please buy:*